Letting fees and key money are additional fees that can't be charged to tenants.

 Until 12 December 2018, letting agents and solicitors could charge tenants to grant a tenancy.
 This is now prohibited under the Residential Tenancies Act.

 Letting agents may choose to charge a landlord for these services, but they are prohibited from charging them to tenants.

 Landlords or agents may incur costs from a tenant asking to assign, sublet or part with possession of a property.
 They can seek reimbursement from tenants for these costs as long as they are reasonable.
 More information is on our 'Change of tenant' page.

-A letting agent is a person who makes a living from renting or managing properties.
-They are usually a person who works for a property management company.
+A letting agent acts as the landlord’s agent when granting or assigning a tenancy.
+They make a living from renting or managing properties, and usually work for a property management company.